Campaigners of End Violence Against Women Coalition have called for the Dangerous Pictures Act to be extended to all types of extreme violence.

 Responding to the publication of a new report by the Office of the Children's Commissioner on young people and pornography, Holly Dustin, Director of the End Violence Against Women Coalition & Fiona Elvines of Rape Crisis South London said:

-know from our own research that sexual harassment and unwanted sexual touching is commonplace amongst young people.
-This does not happen in a vacuum, rather our sexist culture and media provides a conducive context for abuse to occur.
+headlines and we know from our own research that sexual harassment and unwanted sexual touching is commonplace amongst young people.
+This does not happen in a vacuum, rather our sexist culture and media provides a conducive context for abuse to

 This report provides further strong evidence of the need for schools to be required to teach young people about sexual consent, and how to deal with pornographic and violent imagery they see online, in music videos, adverts or elsewhere.